RsyncProject/rsync/rsync.1.md

 0.  `--partial-dir=DIR`

-    A better way to keep partial files than the [`--partial`](#opt) option is to specify a _DIR_ that will be used to hold the partial data (instead of writing it out to the destination file).
+    This option modifies the behavior of the [`--partial`](#opt) option while also implying that it be enabled.
+This enhanced partial-file method puts any partially transferred files into the specified _DIR_ instead of writing the partial file out to the destination file.
 On the next transfer, rsync will use a file found in this dir as data to speed up the resumption of the transfer and then delete it after it has served its purpose.

-    Note that if [`--whole-file`](#opt) is specified (or implied), any partial-dir file that is found for a file that is being updated will simply be removed (since rsync is sending files without using rsync's delta-transfer algorithm).
+    Note that if [`--whole-file`](#opt) is specified (or implied), any partial-dir files that are found for a file that is being updated will simply be removed (since rsync is sending files without using rsync's delta-transfer algorithm).

-    Rsync will create the _DIR_ if it is missing (just the last dir -- not the whole path).
+    Rsync will create the _DIR_ if it is missing, but just the last dir -- not the whole path.
 This makes it easy to use a relative path (such as "`--partial-dir=.rsync-partial`") to have rsync create the
-    partial-directory in the destination file's directory when needed, and then remove it again when the partial file is deleted.
-Note that the directory is only removed if it is a relative pathname, as it is expected that an absolute path is to a directory that is reserved for partial-dir work.
+    partial-directory in the destination file's directory when it is needed, and then remove it again when the partial file is deleted.
+Note that this directory removal is only done for a relative pathname, as it is expected that an absolute path is to a directory that is reserved for partial-dir work.

     If the partial-dir value is not an absolute path, rsync will add an exclude rule at the end of all your existing excludes.
 This will prevent the sending of any partial-dir files that may exist on the sending side, and will also prevent the untimely deletion of partial-dir items on the receiving side.
-An example: the above `--partial-dir` option would add the equivalent of "`-f '-p .rsync-partial/'`" at the end of any other filter rules.
+An example: the above `--partial-dir` option would add the equivalent of this "perishable" exclude at the end of any other filter
+    rules: `-f '-p .rsync-partial/'`

     If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because: